 I have no caffeine on my person/Whitey and hope the moderately-appointed poo excreted in the park facilities is sufficient until I get to Fort Benton in a couple of hours.
 There’s nothing but wheat fields and the Big Sky between Geraldine and Fort Benton.
 Even though cars are few and far between, I’d rather not have to drop the kids off on the road when they belong in the pool.
 Dig?

 The Adventure Cycling map indicates there’s interesting tourist stuff going on in Fort Benton, as it has significant Lewis and Clark history.
 Once again, since we parted ways near Bismarck, North Dakota, I’ll meet the Missouri River and be back on L&C’s actual route.
-Fort Benton is one of those places that Kay suggested I try to spend a bit of time exploring history and stuff, but oh well.
-My briefly adhered-to intention to read, at another of Kay’s suggestions, Undaunted Courage in real-time as I make my own Lewis and Clark expedition fizzled away long ago.
+Fort Benton is one of those places that Emily suggested I try to spend a bit of time exploring history and stuff, but oh well.
+My briefly adhered-to intention to read, at another of Em’s suggestions, Undaunted Courage in real-time as I make my own Lewis and Clark expedition fizzled away long ago.
 I only recently got to the part where they are building the pirogues* to lug most of their shit up the Missouri.
 They haven’t even taken off yet.

 *Yeah, I never heard this word either.
 Basically, the Corps of Discovery, aka Lewis and Clark and their men (plus Sacajawea for a period), in addition to the main boat and several dugout canoes, had two cargo rowboats with sails each rowed by six men carrying as many as eight tons of cargo.
 Those luggers are pirogues.